 - Blot the turkey with paper towels to remove excess moisture.

-- Optional step: If you plan to use a turkey injection, omit the salt in the marinade.
+- Optional step: If you plan to use a turkey injection, reduce by half the salt in the marinade.
 The dry brine will provide all the salt the turkey needs.

 - Inject the marinade into the breast and thigh regions.
 Gently blot away any spillage.